Rachelle is a digital content creator who enjoys playing video games in their spare time.

 Even if you want to try community living on a temporary basis, it might be enough to give you time to pursue a short-term educational goal, learn a new skill, or even start an online business and get it off the ground.

 When you're not constantly stressed out over how you're going to pay your bills and keep food on the table, you will be much more at ease.
-Life is to short to worry about bills and have to work just to scrape by each week, so you owe it to yourself to weigh the viable options...thus is the purpose of this article.
+Life is too short to worry about bills and have to work just to scrape by each week, so you owe it to yourself to weigh the viable options . . . this is the purpose of this article.

 Communal Living in the United States

-The establishment and development of communes has had a long and varied history in the U.S. Back in the 1960s, there was a spike in community living establishments due to the emergence of the hippie counter cultural movement, this lasted throughout the 1970s.
+The establishment and development of communes have had a long and varied history in the U.S. Back in the 1960s, there was a spike in community living establishments due to the emergence of the hippie counter-cultural movement; this lasted throughout the 1970s.

 Consider the Dangers of Communal Living